dkoo/gutenberg-background-video/README.md

 # YouTube Background Video Block for Gutenberg

+A quick experiment with combining the YouTube embed API with a dynamic Gutenberg block to create a new type of hero element.

 ## What is this?

 I'm a front-end engineer and WordPress developer at [10up](https://10up.com).
 To learn more about [Gutenberg](https://wordpress.org/gutenberg/), I built this [dynamic block](https://developer.wordpress.org/block-editor/tutorials/block-tutorial/creating-dynamic-blocks/) for fun and ended up using it on my own personal website.
 You can [see it in action there](https://dkoo.co).